What's Wrong with the Harry Potter Movie

 Harry Potter and the Sorcerer's Stone proves to be a great example of "children's movies" made by adults who seem to dislike children.
 It offers great special effects and occasional charm, but no respect for the young people who shell out money to see it.

 In early scenes, Harry lives with his adoptive family.* He uses sorcery against his obnoxious brother, throwing the child in a snake cage; but Harry never does anything to harm his even-more-obnoxious parents.
 He simply accepts their mistreatment.
 Once again Hollywood tells the audience it is okay to hurt children, but not okay to hurt adults.†

-Despite his supernatural powers, Harry Potter proves to be one of Hollywood's most powerless heroes.
+Despite his supernatural powers, Harry Potter proves to be one of Hollywood's most powerless protagonists.
 Harry accomplishes nothing by hard work or talent.
 Every victory is handed to him by luck or by the charity of adults.

 In the climax, for example, Harry defeats the main villain by using a form of magic he did not know he had, a magic he exercises by accident.
-This is an ageist cliché: older heroes in movies get to defeat their enemies by outwitting or out-fighting them, but young heroes always sit helpless and have to be saved by luck.‡ Children who look to fiction to let them enjoy a brief moment of empowerment they can relate to and live through vicariously ... those children are usually out of luck.
+This is an ageist cliché: older heroes in movies get to defeat their enemies by outwitting or out-fighting them, but young heroes always sit helplessly and have to be saved by luck.
+Children who look to fiction to let them enjoy a brief moment of empowerment they can relate to and can live through vicariously ... those children are usually out of luck.

 Later, we are told Harry had this extra magic because his "real" parents loved him.
 His fate, therefore, has been determined by his parents.
 Message to children: if your parents don't love you, you can never be anything; you'd better kiss up to them and win their love; your fate is in their hands.